-Ensure settings are in place that enable a fit for purpose labour market that works for employers and employees.
+Ensure settings are in place that enable a fit-for-purpose labour market that works for employers and employees.

-1 A skilled workforce, now and in the future.
+02 A skilled workforce, now and in the future.

-Invest in systems that enable every student to leave school with a strong foundation of skills they need for the world of work.
-Support those in the workforce to respond to on-going disruption and uncertainty, both economically and socially.
+Invest in policies and systems that enable every student to leave school with a strong foundation of skills they need for the world of work.
+Support those in the workforce to respond to on-going disruption and uncertainty, through upskilling and retraining.

-Regulatory certainty and reduced compliance costs.
+03 Regulatory certainty and reduced compliance costs.

-Reduce counterproductive regulatory barriers and associated compliance costs, that are significantly impacting businesses ability to thrive.
+Reduce counterproductive regulatory barriers and associated compliance costs, that are significantly impacting business' ability to thrive.

-1 Investment in infrastructure.
+04 Investment in infrastructure.

-Build for future growth and productivity through prioritising and improving connectivity, resilience and sustainability.
+Build for future growth and productivity through prioritising and improving connectivity, resilience, and sustainability.